What are BTUs? How to calculate them?

 2. Multiply this area by 25.

-These formulas provide a general estimate of the BTUs needed.
+These formulas provide a general estimate of the BTUs required.

 Back to blog